Mater Dei High School (New Jersey): History

 The school was founded in September 1961 by the Reverend Monsignor Robert T. Bulman and is located on a small portion of the parish's 32 acre campus.
-The school attracts students from over 30 parochial, private, and public schools in Monmouth County and Middlesex County.
-The school maintains an average enrollment of 435 students in grades nine through twelve.
+The school attracted students from over 30 parochial, private, and public schools in Monmouth County and Middlesex County.
+The school maintained an average enrollment of 435 students in grades nine through twelve.